Requirements of the Mental Health Act 2014 (Vic)

 ‘Adequate information’ involves an explanation of the proposed treatment and the type, method and likely duration of the treatment, an explanation of its advantages and disadvantages, any discomfort, risks and common or expected side effects and an explanation of any beneficial alternatives reasonably available, including their advantages and disadvantages (s 69(2)).

-A person A document that sets out what a person wants to happen to their money and other property after they die. have been given a ‘reasonable opportunity’ to make the decision if they have been given a reasonable period of time to consider the issues; an opportunity to discuss them with the doctor or treating team who is proposing the treatment; a reasonable amount of support to make the decision; and a reasonable opportunity to get advice or assistance (s 69(3).
+A person will have been given a ‘reasonable opportunity’ to make the decision if they have been given a reasonable period of time to consider the issues; an opportunity to discuss them with the doctor or treating team who is proposing the treatment; a reasonable amount of support to make the decision; and a reasonable opportunity to get advice or assistance (s 69(3)).

 Consumers who are concerned they were not given sufficient information, opportunity or support to make their own decisions can complain to the Victorian Mental Health Complaints Commissioner.
-If the person is a compulsory patient, an application for Cancellation of a previous law or legal document.
-For example, when a new will is made, the old one is usually revoked. of the order may be appropriate.
+If the person is a compulsory patient, an application for revocation of the order may be appropriate.

 Treatment decisions where a person does not have the capacity to consent to treatment or refuses treatment